 Ultrasound

-It enables us to see the inner detail of organs like kidneys and liver which would be just a grey blob on an Xray.
-It shows movement in real time too, so the contraction of the heart muscle and the opening and closing of heart valves can be studied.
-A tool called ‘colour flow Doppler’ means that even the speed and direction of blood flow can be assessed.
+The ultrasound service available at Halifax provides great benefits for your pet.
+Ultrasound is non-invasive and painless, just like the pregnancy scan in humans.
+It enables us to see the inner detail of organs like the kidneys and liver, which would appear as just a grey blob on an X-ray.
+It also shows movement in real time, allowing us to study the contraction of the heart muscle and the opening and closing of heart valves.
+A tool called ‘colour flow Doppler’ means we can even assess the speed and direction of blood flow.

 Hear what our customers have to say